Azure/azure-iot-sdks/readme.md

 ## OS platforms and hardware compatibility

 Azure IoT device SDKs can be used with a broad range of OS platforms and devices.
-For a list of tested configurations [click here](doc/tested_configurations.md).
+See [OS Platforms and hardware compatibility](doc/tested_configurations.md).

 ## Microsoft Azure IoT service SDKs